Group Threat, Political Extremity, and Collective Dynamics in Online Discussions: Method

 \textbf{Establishing commenter networks.} For each comment, we have information about the unique identification number (id) of the commenter who posted it and whether the comment was a reply to another comment (i.e., whether the comment was a `child' of a `parent' comment) or posted to the general discussion (and then either attracted others' replies and, becoming a `parent' of a thread of comments, or not getting any replies, thus remaining fully `independent').
 To post comments, readers have to register for Disqus but can otherwise remain anonymous.
-Disqus does not require linking one's account to a social media account or an other form of identification, and our extensive reading of the comment sections suggests that the vast majority of Disqus users commenting on the websites we study do not use their real names.
+Disqus does not require linking one's account to a social media account or another form of identification, and indeed we observe that most Disqus users commenting on the websites we study do not use their real names.
 Nevertheless, because commenters need to register, each comment can be uniquely attributed to a specific individual.

 Using this information, we can build a commenter network.
 Within a specific period of time, commenters can be represented as a part of a \textit{directed network} in which edges are direct replies from one commenter to the other, accumulated over that period across different articles and comment threads.
 The weight of a directed link is equal to the number of replies from one commenter to the other.
 Independent commenters, who neither reply to anyone nor are replied to by others, are represented as disconnected nodes in this network.